eth-protocol-fellows/cohort-five/projects/grandine-windows-support.md

 ## Specification

-No Ethereum specification for this project.

-## Roadmap

-Based on my personal experience, I would preliminarily estimate the time to be three weeks.
-But in fact, this task may be simple or complex, depending on the actual code that needs to be modified and the experience of the person completing it.

-1. Initial Assessment (Week 1):
+1. Initial Assessment:

     + Analyze the current Grandine codebase and identify the areas that require modifications for Windows compatibility.

-2. Development Phase (Week 1):
+2. Development Phase:

     + Modify the build system to support Windows.

-2. Testing and Validation (Week 2):
+3. Testing and Validation:

     + Ensure all or main (if not all are suitable) tests Grandine can be passed on Windows.
     + Fix or add some tests for Windows platform if necessary.

-3. Finalization and Documentation (Week 3):
+4. Finalization and Documentation:

     + Set up a Windows-based CI pipeline to automate testing.
     + Add documentation for Windows related building and usage(if needed).
     + Announce and support the Windows-compatible release of Grandine.

+## Roadmap

+I personally plan to complete all the tasks within two months, but the detailed timeline will be updated when the project idea is progressing.

+- Initial Assessment
+- Development Phase
+- Testing and Validation
+- Finalization and Documentation

 ## Possible challenges